Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-This system costs $28.95 per month for the month-to-month plan or $19.95 per month for the 10-month plan.
-For all Alert1 systems, activation is free, and you’ll receive a free month of service with the 10-month plan.
-For month-to-month plans, you’ll pay a $19.95 activation fee.
+The system costs $28.95 per month for the month-to-month plan.
+The annual plan costs $19.95 per month.
+For all plans, you’ll pay a $19.95 activation fee.
 Equipment and shipping are always free, regardless of the payment plan you choose.

-Alert1’s monthly prices are a bit higher than other budget-friendly providers.
-For comparison, Bay Alarm Medical’s prices start at $24.95 per month for their in-home system; you don’t have to sign up for a long-term service plan like you do with Alert1 to get these lower rates.
+Alert1’s monthly prices are a bit higher than some other budget-friendly providers.
+For comparison, Bay Alarm Medical’s prices start at $24.95 per month for their in-home system.
+You don’t have to sign up for a long-term service plan like you do with Alert1 to get these lower rates.

 Equipment

-This system comes with a landline base unit, so it’s great for those who don’t have reliable cellular coverage in their area.
+The system comes with a landline base unit, so it’s great for those who don’t have reliable cellular coverage in their area.
 The base unit has a loud and sensitive two-way speaker, so you can hear it across the room.
-This system comes with a showerproof help button, which can be worn as a necklace or wristband.
+The system also comes with a showerproof help button, which can be worn as a necklace or wristband.

-Did You Know: Alert1’s average response time is between 20 to 45 seconds, which is within the industry average of 15 to 45 seconds.
-What to know who has a faster response time, check out our best medical alert system list to see a full breakdown.
+Did You Know?
+Alert1’s average response time is between 20 to 45 seconds.
+This is within the industry average of 15 to 45 seconds.
+Visit our list of the best medical alert systems to find out how this compares to other top systems.

-During an emergency, simply press your wearable help button, and you’ll be connected to an operator.
+During an emergency, simply press your wearable help button.
+You’ll be connected to an operator.
 You can talk to the operator through the base unit’s two-way speaker.
-The button works within a 600-foot range from the base unit, which is below average compared to in-home systems from competing companies we've reviewed, like One Call Alert (up to 1,400 feet).
+The button works within a 600-foot range from the base unit.
+That range is below average compared to in-home systems from competing companies we’ve reviewed, such as One Call Alert (up to 1,400 feet).

 Service and Monitoring